 Least Amount of Drug Use by Occupation

 Different jobs attract specific demographics, and different demographics use drugs and alcohol in different ways.
 It stands to reason that drug use by occupation lists show jobs that attract young people and men, both of which are high drug and alcohol use groups, will have higher rates of substance use.

 However, when screened for age and gender, some jobs seem to use more or fewer drugs and alcohol.
 These careers tend to be in the medical or education fields where drug or alcohol use disorders can have the most marginalizing effects.

 Restaurant and hotel workers had high levels of drug and alcohol abuse, even when controlled for other factors.
 On the other end of the spectrum, healthcare, public administration, and education workers were unlikely to be heavy drinkers or drug users.

 High-Functioning Drug or Alcohol Users

 Today, many people who are fully employed have drug or alcohol abuse disorders.
 Researchers identify about 20% of US alcoholics to be a high-functioning subtype with families and jobs.

 But just because you maintain a job doesn’t mean you don’t have a problem.
 Substance abuse can ruin your career, take away your health, and destroy your family life.
 Children of people with substance use disorders are also much more likely to have substance use problems themselves.

 If you know your substance use has gotten out of control or you are on the drug use by occupation list, maybe it’s time to seek treatment.
-If you need help detoxing from alcohol or drugs, contact Serenity House Detox.
+If you need help detoxing from alcohol or drugs, contact Serenity House Detox & Recovery.
 Our detox centers can help you get clean and get on the path to a healthy and fulfilling life.
 Programs promoting lasting recovery include: